Pittsburgh Truck Accident Lawyer

 Trucking accidents occur in virtually limitless forms, but some are more common than others.
 Many trucking accidents arise from human error, either by the trucker or the driver of a passenger car.
 Others occur from improper loading or even a lack of maintenance.
 Fortunately, you can reduce your risk of being in an accident by driving where truckers can see you and driving defensively at all times.
 Be aware of your surroundings and know the common causes of truck accidents.
 Knowledge is essential to maximizing your safety.

-Legal Advice After a Truck Accident
+Legal Advice After a Truck Accident in Pittsburgh

 The truck accident attorneys at Hal Waldman & Associates have over 50 years of experience helping victims of these accidents.
 We are here to take your case as far as needed to see you get every penny you are due.
 For a free consultation with one of our Pittsburgh truck accident lawyers, please contact us online or by phone.